 Karyn joined the University in 2011 after previously working in the banking sector, UNDP and UNISDR.
 She holds a Bachelor of Business degree from CQU, a Post Graduate Diploma and Master of Arts in Diplomacy and International Affairs from USP.
 A keen sportsperson, Karyn is also a dual international having represented Fiji at various competitions around the world winning several accolades in badminton and hockey.

 Evonne Inia-Taufaga has over 17 years experience at the University.
 She has worked in various roles and departments across the University including in the Faculty of Business and Economics, Pacific TAFE and the Centre for Flexible Learning.
 Her interests include Early Childhood Education and philanthropy.

-Dorothy Spiller is a consultant in the Office of the DVC LTSS with a particular brief to review and enhance course and programme design as well as promote the development of aligned and fit for purpose assessments.
+Dorothy Spiller is a consultant in the Office of DVC Education with a particular brief to review and enhance course and programme design as well as promote the development of aligned and fit for purpose assessments.
 Dorothy has a background in teaching at the secondary and tertiary levels.
 She lectured in English Literature in South Africa and worked for 23 years in student learning support and teaching development at the University of Waikato, New Zealand.
 She has a number of publications in higher education journals and in contributions to edited books.